-The register is likely to start accepting applications from early in 2018.
-You must have submitted an application by the 30 September 2018.
+The register is now accepting applications.
+You must have submitted an application by 1 October 2018.

 If your application is refused